The Master and Margarita: Contemporary Russians

 The Chairman of the literary bureaucracy MASSOLIT.
 He bears the last name (Берлиоз) of French composer Hector Berlioz, who wrote the opera The Damnation of Faust.
 Berlioz is a loyal supporter of the Stalinist regime and the ideology it purports.
 Following Soviet atheism, he insists to Ivan Nikolayevich Ponyryov that the Gospel Jesus was a mythical figure with no historical basis.
-Woland intervenes in this conversation, and later predicts that Berlioz will be decapitated by a young Soviet woman, which comes to pass when he slips on oil spilled by "Annushka" and is subsequently run over (and beheaded) by a tram.
+Woland intervenes in this conversation, and later predicts that Berlioz will be decapitated by a young Soviet woman, which comes to pass when he slips on sunflower oil spilled by "Annushka" and is subsequently run over (and beheaded) by a tram.